M A I N E

 Advanced sailors develop their seamanship and racing skills; many compete with other yacht clubs, and represent the Southport Junior Yacht Club in regional sailing competitions.
 Team racing, advanced tactics, and tuning techniques are included.
 The Advanced Class sails during the afternoon session in 420's.
 In addition to seamanship, participants learn responsibility and teamwork.
 Some sailors choose to learn keelboat racing techniques aboard the sprit-rigged J/80 and participate in weekend regional regattas.

-The program also offers nautical field trips, which may include visits to the Maine Maritime Museum, Coast Guard bases, local sail lofts and boatyards.
-Day trips to area islands and beaches will be offered as “special events.”
+The program also offers nautical field trips or "special events," which may include trips to area islands and beaches or visits to local sail lofts or boatyards.
 Junior sailors develop camaraderie with their fellow sailors based on shared experiences.

-The sailing program plans to start June 28, 2021 and run over an eight week period, divided into four two- week sessions, ending August 20th.
-Sailors can enroll for one or more sessions, up to the full eight week season.
+The sailing program plans to start June 27, 2022 and run over an eight week period, divided into one-week sessions, ending August 19th.
+Sailors are encouraged to enroll for two or more sessions, up to the full eight week season.
 Morning sessions begin promptly at 9:00 am and finish at 12:00 noon; afternoon sessions begin at 1:00 pm and finish at 4:00 pm.
 Beginners meet in the morning session and Intermediate and Advanced sailors meet in the afternoon sessions.
 Five days of instruction are planned, Monday through Friday, with Fridays doubling as “special events.”
 Each student’s skill level is evaluated upon entering the Program and progress and achievements are monitored.
 Because all skill levels are practiced daily, each student will have the opportunity to work at his/her skill level and progress at his/her own rate.
 Discounts are provided for families who allow the use of their family’s Turnabout or Opti in the program.

 SOUTHPORT JUNIOR YACHT CLUB

 All youth sailing class members are automatically enrolled as members of the Junior Yacht Club.
 JYC members elect their own officers and plan activities.
 Past activities have included invitational regattas, ice cream socials, dances, bingo, activity nights, barbecues and field trips.
 Instructors and senior club members serve as advisors to the JYC.